29.11.18

 Until now the success fee has always been recoverable from the unsuccessful party in media law cases.
 Whilst in theory a shortfall in costs (i.e. an unrecovered success fee) could be sought from a client, in most cases this would significantly or completely negate any damages the client would receive.
 Such arrangement would be unattractive for a client and in many instances would render the proceedings pointless for them.

 In April 2013 the recoverability of success fees was abolished in most forms of civil litigation, pursuant to section 44 of the Legal Aid, Sentencing and Punishment of Offenders Act 2012.
 Similarly, section 44 abolished the recoverability of 'after the event' insurance ('ATE') premiums from opponents.
 Such policies are taken out before a claim is issued.
 They insure a claimant against the risk of having to pay an adverse costs order if their claim fails.
 In media law, the premiums are typically deferred to the end of the case and self-insured.
 If the claim is successful, the cost of the premium (sometimes 40-50% of the opponent's legal costs) can be recovered from the defendant.
 If the claim fails, no premium is due and the insurer will pay the opponent's costs.
-Without ATE in place a claimant will normally be deterred from being a claim.
+Without ATE in place a claimant will normally be deterred from bringing a claim.
 Even if their case is stronger and the risk is relatively modest, adverse cost orders (which often run into six figure costs orders) can be ruinous.

 However, the government delayed implementing the reforms for defamation, privacy and press harassment claims, following a recommendation in the Leveson Report that an adequate costs protection system be put in place first.